Freeze-in Production of Dark Matter Prior to Early Matter Domination: Early-Equilibrium Regime: A Closer Look

-We note that because of the very small value of $\langle \sigma_{\rm ann} v \rangle_{\rm f}$ in the early-equilibrium regime, see Figs.~\ref{fig:2}-\ref{fig:5}, there is no realistic prospect for a detectable signal from indirect detection searches.
-For the same reason, one can expect that this regime will also escape direct detection.
-However, with the help of~(\ref{ub}), a combination of collider experiments and cosmological observations could be used as an indirect test of this otherwise elusive scenario.
+It is known that DM perturbations at very small scales can grow during an epoch of EMD under suitable circumstances leading to formation of DM microhalos and a boost in the DM annihilation signal~\cite{Erickcek}.
+As shown in~\cite{Blanco}, the boost factor can reach values as high as $10^{18}$ in some cases.
+Taking this boost into account, it is possible to obtain upper bounds on $\langle \sigma_{\rm ann} v \rangle_{\rm f}$ as small as $10^{-32}$ cm$^3$ s$^{-1}$ from current gamma-ray observations~\cite{Linden}.
+However, cases with $\langle \sigma_{\rm ann} v \rangle_{\rm f} \ll 10^{-32}$ cm$^3$ s$^{-1}$ will be probably out of reach of indirect detection experiments in the near future.
+For the same reason, one can expect that this regime will likely escape direct detection as well.
+For very small values of $\langle \sigma_{\rm ann} v \rangle_{\rm f}$, with the help of~(\ref{ub}), a combination of collider experiments and cosmological observations could be used as an indirect test of an otherwise elusive scenario.